alexmgriffiths/alexmgriffiths/README.md

 -->

 ## Hello!
 I'm Alex!
-### About me
-- I currently work for [Mind Allies][mawebsite]
-- I am A+ certified and currently pursuing the OSCP
-- I am available to take contract work at the moment!
-- I have 7 years of professional development experience!
-- I <3 PHP

 ### Accomplishments
 - Created the video conference platform [MindStream][mswebsite] in only a week during the covid-19 emergency
 - Created the entire Mind Allies MVC web framework from scratch
 - Have saved Mind Allies thousands per month by creating as much software in house as possible
-- Have created licening and anti-piracy software for FinTech
+- Have created licensing and anti-piracy software for FinTech software
 - Built a PaaS learning platform
 - Created a custom customer service and support system